TejasViswa/PIC10B_Disc1B_Disc2B/README.md

 # PIC10B_Disc2A

-There's a README for each discussion folder along with a C++ file.
+There's a markdown file that explains code snippet for each week folder along with a C++ file.